dvgica/periodic/README.md

 // see also the `blockUntilReadyTimeout` parameter Await.result(data.ready, 5.seconds)

-// the data is cached in-memory and can be access using `latest` println(s"Cached data is ${data.latest}") Thread.sleep(10)
+// the data is cached in memory and can be accessed using `latest` println(s"Cached data is ${data.latest}") Thread.sleep(10)
 // data has not been updated yet, same result